-The discussions about the benefits and drawbacks of technology in the process of learning seem to last forever.
-Still, we must agree that, despite its incredible distracting potential, technology helps us study a lot.
-Let’s see in which way!
+There is room for discussion when talking about the benefits and drawbacks of the learning process with technology.
+We must agree that despite the distracting potential, technology helps us study and learn the skills or knowledge we are seeking.
+Let’s see in which ways!

 1. Online learning

 We all have read the tear-jerking stories about people who left their families and even countries to study in the universities of their dreams.
 Now, this sacrifice is almost needless – Internet technology allows students to enroll in any university all over the globe without ever leaving home.
 There are already lots of brilliant specialists who graduated after online learning and they show the same scientific and professional results as those who have studied in a traditional way.

 If the biggest universities in the world can do that, the smaller courses can do that also!
 Now you can get any diploma that doesn’t require physical practice (like medical or craft disciplines).
 They are no less valid than those you get after offline education and you may use them for starting a career as well.

 Online learning is, possibly, the biggest technology achievement, after the invention of writing, the educational process has ever experienced.
 Just imagine the boost of productivity when you don’t have to spend lots of time traveling to your university.
 You can study from the comfort of your homeland, without struggling to get settled in a foreign country.
 Consider starting your career in tech by investing in an online course from sites like https://codingbootcamps.io/.

 Once upon a time, people used to go to the library and write down the paragraphs they needed to finish their projects.
 Now there is also almost no need to do that: almost all the libraries are now available in digital format.
 It is a two-way benefit: now the librarians can present their most precious books without fear that they would be spoiled by countless readers and the readers can use the books right from their homes.